 - The British Empire and the American colonies did not adopt the Gregorian calendar until 1752.
 Until that year, they celebrated new year's day on March 25, or Lady Day, a religious holiday.

-In addition to watching fireworks and singing "Auld Lang Syne" on New Year's Eve, there are many traditions to celebrate the dawn of a new year, including:
+There are many traditions to celebrate the dawn of a new year, including:

 - Setting New Year's resolutions, such as getting in shape or saving money.